helpscout/hsds-react/docs/contributing/testing.md

 #### `mount`

-Blue favours [mount rendering vs. shallow rendering](https://blog.kentcdodds.com/why-i-never-use-shallow-rendering-c08851a68bb7) for testing.
+HSDS favours [mount rendering vs. shallow rendering](https://blog.kentcdodds.com/why-i-never-use-shallow-rendering-c08851a68bb7) for testing.
 The benefits are many.
 The only downside is `mount` is slightly slower compared to `shallow`.

 ## Test development